 All this, without addressing the problem that the program isn’t always accurate, and with research showing that accuracy is considerably lower when scanning dark-skinned, as well as female, faces – raising concerns over not only privacy and freedom, but also gender and racial discrimination.
 Now, that could be offered as proof of institutional racism and patriarchy, perhaps a hollow “victory” for the intersectional crowd; the ACLU has condemned the technology and launched a petition to stop the government purchasing the software.
 However, it’s hard to decide whether this technology is more dangerous if it’s accurate or inaccurate.

 “It kinda seems like if you’re not committing a crime, then you don’t have anything to worry about,” one resident told NBC San Diego upon hearing that the local police have access to portable facial recognition software and are considering installing it into body-cams.
 But who has the power to decide what is a crime and who are the criminals?
-If the government machine holds the power to track and identify anybody it chooses in real-time, it seems a full-blown police state must be soon to follow.We value your comments!
-Please weigh in on our comment section below.
+If the government machine holds the power to track and identify anybody it chooses in real-time, it seems a full-blown police state must be soon to follow.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com